Gold Coast Beach Safety

 8) Put Litter in the Bin

-As beautiful as the Gold Coast beaches are, it is important to keep them that way!
+As beautiful as the Gold Coast beach are, it is important to keep them that way!
 The destructive effects of pollution in our oceans and waterways is staggering and far-reaching, it’s estimated over 100 million marine animals including fish, turtles and whales die each year due to ingestion, entanglement, and suffocation of plastics and rubbish.

 ► Ensure you collect all rubbish and garbage and dispose of it in the bins provided near the beach entrance.
 This way we keep our shores clean, save marine wildlife and make it an enjoyable experience for everyone.